clarus/coq-blog/posts/2021-02-09 Beginning of verification for the parsing of smart-contracts.md

     and parse_any_ty =
       [...]

-we have one main function `parse_ty` iterating over the parameter `node` and several auxiliary functions such as `parse_parameter_ty` which are exposed at top-level.
+We have one main function `parse_ty` iterating over the parameter `node` and several auxiliary functions such as `parse_parameter_ty` which are exposed at top-level.
 We represent these auxiliary functions as notations in Coq, so that they are simpler to reason about compared to mutual fixpoints.
 We annotate the `parse_parameter_ty` function by the `@coq_mutual_as_notation` attribute so that we generate in Coq:

     Reserved Notation "'parse_parameter_ty".
     Reserved Notation "'parse_any_ty".